Nonparametric estimation of the fragmentation kernel based on a PDE stationary distribution approximation: Proof of Theorem

 \end{proofof}

 \begin{proofof}{Proposition \ref{vitesse:g}} First let us find an upper bound for the bias term $ \ch{K_\bw\star g - g}^2$.
 We assume that $g^* $ is integrable and $g$ belongs to the Sobolev class $S(\beta,L)$.
-It is standard to consider the sinc kernel $K(x)= \frac{\sin( x)}{ \pi x }$ (see Comte and Lacour \cite{ComteLacour}).
-Then we have
+Proposition 1 of Comte and Lacour \cite{ComteLacour} yields